A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 The beautiful island of Corfu offers food and scuba diving and snorkeling.
 Many visitors also spend a good bit of time hiking.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-In San Remo, many people enjoy the nightlife and food that this authentic destination offers.
+In San Remo, many people enjoy the nightlife and food that this beautiful destination offers.
 It's also a great beach destination, too.
 This coastal city offers a variety of activities to choose from.
 Because of this, one day is usually enough time for a trip here.

 A weekend in Corfu or San Remo?